 Personnel conducting the experiment will have ALARA training.
-This included minimizing exposure time and distance from radioactive sources.
+ALARA includes minimizing exposure time and distance from radioactive sources.
 The expected sources are the activation foils, the neutron pile, and the multi-nuclide source.
 The neutron pile has more information available in a report performed on the energy distribution [1].

 b.
 Electrical Safety